The Grove, Narberth

-The Grove is a heritage listed building of historical significance located south of Narberth, Pembrokeshire.
+The Grove is a Grade II listed building of historical significance located south of Narberth, Pembrokeshire.
 It was built by Daniel Poyer in about 1680 shortly after he inherited the property from his father.
 The house remained in the Poyer family for the next two centuries.
-Today the Grove is a hotel and restaurant.
+Today The Grove is a hotel and restaurant.
 It caters for special events particularly weddings.